-The DCP3 Country Translation Secretariat provides guidance and overall coordination of the project, leads work in selected pilot countries, convenes consultations, and liaises with the project funder and collaborators.
+The DCP3 Country Translation Secretariat, hosted at the London School of Hygiene & Tropical Medicine, provides guidance and overall coordination of the project, leads work in selected pilot countries, convenes consultations, and liaises with the project funder and collaborators.

 Secretariat: London School of Hygiene & Tropical Medicine